 Photo courtesy of Harrison Bluto.
-Students waiting outside the Communication building during the Great ShakeOut on Oct.
+Students waiting outside the Communication building during the Great ShakeOut Oct.
 18.

-Students and faculty campus-wide participated in the Great ShakeOut drill on Thursday, Oct.
+Students and faculty throughout campus participated in the Great ShakeOut drill Thursday, Oct.
 18. The drill started at 10:18 a.m. and lasted until 10:30 a.m.
 The goal of the Great ShakeOut is to prepare the faculty and students in the event that a major earthquake strikes while they’re on campus.
 The objective is to teach people where to go, who to talk to and what to do when an earthquake hits.

 Students participating in the drill seemed somewhat agitated by it or disengaged with the event.
 COD student Anthony J Mascorro said, “I thought it was whatever,” and was just glad that it went rather quickly.